liyu95/NN_decision_boundary/README.md

 # On the decision boundary of deep neural networks

 ## UPDATES
+2018-08-21:
+Uploaded the trained model for the MNIST three class classification using densenet.
+The notebook is self-explained.

 2018-08-20:
 Added the code for checking the model's performance on the testing data for the MNIST three class classification.
 The performance is around 99.7%, which shows the model architecture and the training process is of no problem.
 The code has been slightly changed, so the current trained model can't be loaded.
 Will  update the trained models soon.